openedx-unsupported/openedx-census/README.rst

 Open edX Census
 ###############

-A simple command-line tool for scraping information from Open edX sites to gauge how many courses they are running.
+A command-line tool for scraping information from Open edX sites to gauge how many courses they are running.

 Requires Python 3.6 (or greater).

 - Installation (including requirements)::

-  $ pip install -e .
+  $ make install

 - Scraping all referrers::

-  $ . get-domains.sh
-  $ census refscrape --out refsites.pickle referers.txt
-  $ census html --in refsites.pickle --out referrer-sites.html --skip-none --only-new
+  $ make get_referers get_known all_sites
-  $ open referrer-sites.html    # to see the results
+  $ open html/refsites.html         # to see the results

 - Scraping all known sites::

-  $ census getcsv && census scrape --gone && census summary && census html
+  $ make get_known known_sites
-  $ open sites.html             # to see the results
+  $ open html/sites.html            # to see the results

 - After scraping known sites, updating the database::

-  $ census json && census post
+  $ make post